doofinder/doofinder-magento2/README.md

 Finally, Magento 2 with the module installed will be running at `http://localhost:9012`.

 The admin panel will be available at `http://localhost:9012/admin`.
-Admin credentials are easy:
+Admin credentials are defined in the `.env`, if you used the `env.example` would be:

 ```
 User: admin